mastercomfig/mastercomfig/README.md

   * Extensive commenting for different options
   * Presets to easily fit your use case
   * Extra optional customization settings
+  * Modular config system to allow for easy updating
 * Rendering
   * Threaded graphics
   * Optimizations for modern systems